Bull case

 Common questions answered from live analyst data and company financials.

 DexCom, Inc. (DXCM) is rated Buy by Wall Street analysts as of 2026.
 Of 52 analysts covering the stock, 42 rate it Buy or Strong Buy, 8 rate it Hold, and 2 rate it Sell or Strong Sell.
-The consensus 12-month price target is $81, implying +34.0% from the current price of $60.
+The consensus 12-month price target is $84, implying +15.3% from the current price of $72.
+The bear case scenario is $62 and the bull case is $130.

-DXCM trades at 24.2x times forward earnings.
-The stock's valuation is broadly in line with the broader market.
-Based on current multiples versus the peer group, the relative model signals significantly undervalued.
+DXCM trades at 28.0x times forward earnings.
+The stock trades at a notable premium to the broad market, which is typical for businesses with strong free cash flow and above-average growth expectations.
+Based on current multiples versus the peer group, the relative model signals expensive versus peers.
 Whether the stock is over or undervalued ultimately depends on whether consensus earnings estimates are achievable.

 DexCom, Inc. (DXCM) generated $1.4B in free cash flow over the trailing twelve months — a free cash flow margin of 29.7%.
 DXCM returns capital to shareholders through and share repurchases ($500M TTM).